cbaggers/cepl/docs/jungl/007 - textures - making and freeing them.md

 #<GL-TEXTURE-3D (10x10x10)>
 ```

+#### Subseq-g for Texture backed gpu-arrays?

+Having this would mean we could `pull-g` from, and `push-g` to, a portion of the texture.
+This is on the roadmap but not currently implemented.

 #### MipMaps

 I'll just paste chunks of the GL wiki's description of mipmaps as it is very good:

 > When a texture is directly applied to a surface, how many pixels of that texture (commonly called "texels") are used depends on the angle at which that surface is rendered.
 A texture mapped to a plane that is almost edge-on with the camera will only use a fraction of the pixels of the texture.
 Similarly, looking directly down on the texture from far away will show fewer texels than an up-close version.
 > The problem is with animation.
 When you slowly zoom out on a texture, you start to see aliasing artifacts appear.
 These are caused by sampling fewer than all of the texels; the choice of which texels are sampled changes between different frames of the animation.
-Even with linear filtering (see below), artifacts will appear as the camera zooms out.
+Even with linear filtering, artifacts will appear as the camera zooms out.

 > To solve this problem, we employ mip maps.
 These are pre-shrunk versions of the full-sized image.
 Each mipmap is half the size of the previous one in the chain, using the largest dimension of the image .
 So a 64x16 2D texture can have 6 mip-maps: 32x8, 16x4, 8x2, 4x1, 2x1, and 1x1.
 OpenGL does not require that the entire mipmap chain is complete; you can specify what range of mipmaps in a texture are available.